Kyuuhachi/Inevitable-Zero/README.md

 The result is announced in chapter 3, second day.

 For this one I also rename «Luscious Orange» to «Zesty Orange», because I couldn't find any other way to get the translation to make sense.
 </details>
 <details><summary>Search for the Oversleeping Doctor</summary>
 Chapter 2, second day.

+After talking to Azel, he disappears until you leave and come back.
+I don't know if this is how it works in the Vita version or if it's a bug in this patch.
 </details>
 <details><summary>Search for a Certain Person</summary>
 Chapter 3, fifth day.